Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Discussion

-The successful retrieval of the scattering orientation has been shown based on a Siemens star test pattern (Figure \ref{fig:direc_df}), and its applicability has been demonstrated by measuring the enamel of a primary human tooth (Figure \ref{fig:tooth_direc_df}).
+The capability of the presented approach to retrieve scattering orientations of nanostructures has been confirmed using a Siemens star test pattern (Figure~\ref{fig:direc_df}).
+Its robustness has further been demonstrated by cross-correlating orientational variations within hierarchical nanoporous silicon (Figure~\ref{fig:si_direc_df}), and its broader applicability has been illustrated by mapping the directional arrangement of hydroxyapatite nanocrystals in human tooth enamel (Figure~\ref{fig:tooth_direc_df}).

 To retrieve the directionality of the dark field, additional apertures are placed upstream of the condenser, the C-AP.
 The apertures are like the DF-APs, placed on piezoelectric actuators, allowing fast and precise opening and closing.
 Due to the high precision of the piezos, the setup can seamlessly be switched between conventional transmission, dark-field, and directional dark-field imaging without realigning or refocusing.
 Blocking the beam upstream of the condenser prevents higher diffraction orders and unwanted scattering within the system, which could distort the image formation.
-Furthermore, the C-AP should not be placed downstream the condenser, as the beamlets are diffracted towards the sample where they superimpose.
+Furthermore, the C-AP should not be placed downstream of the condenser, as the beamlets are diffracted towards the sample, where they superimpose.
 Consequently, the different fields begin to overlap at a point between the condenser and the sample.
 Due to the required thickness of the C-AP, the two L-shaped apertures can only be positioned at different distances from the condenser.
 The C-AP positioned closer to the sample interacts with more overlapping fields, which leads to ramp effects and an imbalance in the direction-selective dark-field projections.
 In the worst case, this could prevent the successful separation of the directional dark field.